Signed in as:

 Bob

-The Veterans Committee has established a Memorial to Honor our Veterans.
+The Veterans Committee has established a Memorial to Honor our Veterans, First Responders, Fire and Police.
 Immediately outside our front door there are four enclosed cases that will hold 200 plaques where a veterans name, rank, years of service and military branch may be inscribed.
-This is a very visual way to honor our veterans and is a fund raiser for our committee.
+This is a very visual way to honor our veteran and first responders, and is a fund raiser for our committee.
 Glass plaques will be sold for $75 for any member who wishes one for their service, for a friend or family members.
 We have one member who plans to obtain a plaque for his father, father-in-law and himself.
 Signup sheets are at the bar or can be obtained by emailing bobkielsa@gmail.com, lisahensley88@gmail.com or kayleenborah@gmail.com for application forms.
 An application is also included as an insert in the Bugle.
 All plaques will be placed on the wall in the order the application and payment are received.

 Sponsored by Catalina Mountain Elks Lodge #2815